Arnold-P-Murphy/Arnold-P-Murphy/README.md

 - 😄 Pronouns: ...
 He
 - ⚡ Fun fact: ...
 I have learned a lot about information and technology and am a certified expert, but I have not practiced coding in a long time.
 So this is how I am catching up, and learning.

-This is VSCode commit 1 to show that I am learning how to use Github and VSCode.
+This is VSCode commit 1 to show that I am learning how to use Github and VSCode to do work.